refayathaque/glowing-engine/blog-posts/api-in-gcp-with-tf/text.md

   - Why use it?
     - "Codify your application infrastructure - Reduce human error and increase automation by provisioning infrastructure as code."
     - "Create reproducible infrastructure Provision consistent testing, staging, and production environments with the same configuration."
+      - Because of this, you are able to clone our repo and and provision _identical_ infrastructure in your own Google Cloud project.
 - ^ all from terraform homepage
 - Use this [link](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/getting_started) to set up Terraform in your local environment and ready to provision infrastructure in your project.
   - The sample code's `prototype-b` directory contains all the Terraform code you will need to build this API, for this initial set up portion of this exercise, copy over the `provider.tf` file to your local working directory and run the Terraform commands from this working directory.
 You'll see that the provider references Terraform variables and that's something you can set up using the code [here](https://github.com/refayathaque/somtum.io-infra-and-images#steps), all you need to do is fill in the default values.